Iwi and whānau turn Tarawera eruption commemoration into celebration of life

-Imagine waking to the thought you were under attack from warships, only to look out the window and find ash has made day as dark as night.
+Imagine waking to the thought you were under attack from warships, only to look out the window and find ash had made day as dark as night.

-People from Te Arawa lived near the mountain, with Tūhourangi holding power over the Tarawera lakes district, including the terraces of Rotomahana.
+People from Te Arawa lived near the mountain, where Tūhourangi held power over the Tarawera lakes district, including the terraces of Rotomahana.

-About 120 people lost their lives in the disaster, nearly all Māori.
+About 120 people lost their lives in the disaster, nearly all of them Māori.

 "It's about the participation."